horizon-research/hvs_vr_encoding/Readme.md

 ## 2. Files Organization

+- `scripts/` : Scripts for running demo.
+    - `pipeline_on_cpu/`: scripts for running software-only pipeline on CPU.
+    - `pipeline_on_gpu/`: scripts for running software-only pipeline on GPU.
+    - `pipeline_on_gpu_fpga/`: scripts for running pipeline on GPU + FPGA.
+    - `vivado_scripts/`: scripts for generate and connect all modules in the block design.

 - `host/`: Modules run on Host Machine.
     - `video_encode_decode/`: codes for video decode and encode.
     - `projection/`: codes for eqirectangular to perspective images projection.